JaredChung/JaredChung.github.io/_posts/2016-04-04-Melbourne-Datathon-2016.markdown

 ## Concluding Remarks

-In conclusion, this competition was an interesting experience and allowed me apply text mining skills as well as applying a variety of machine learning algorithms.
-In spite of the fact of the advancement in algorithms, in some cases, a simple model is the most effective.
+In conclusion, this competition was an interesting experience and allowed me to utilize my text mining skills as well as applying a variety of machine learning algorithms.
+Despite the advancements in algorithms, in some cases, a simple model is the most effective.
+This reiterates the bias and variance tradeoff and how some models